Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Conclusion

 The schemes we developed are near-optimal for coherent states.
 For the discrimination of two arbitrary Gaussian states, an optimal scheme (outside of the projective Helstrom measurement) is still unknown \cite{Olivare,5407627}.
 It may be useful to compare our scheme for discriminating more general Gaussian states with other currently known near-optimal schemes \cite{Notarnicola:23,PhysRevLett.117.200501}.
-Moreover, as it was shown that heterodyne detection is optimal amongst Gaussian measurements for quadrature phase-shift keying \cite{60560,Muller:2012aa}, it could then be worth revisiting the use of the receivers we described here in this context.
+Moreover, since heterodyne detection has been shown to be optimal among Gaussian measurements for quadrature phase-shift keying \cite{60560,Muller:2012aa}, it would be worthwhile to revisit the applicability of the receivers proposed in this work within that setting.

-Lastly, we may also consider schemes which use additional resources to lower error rates.
-Allowing access to additional copies of the signal states will always allow one to improve error rates.
-Moreover, recent schemes involving indefinite causal order (which themselves require ancillary systems) were shown to improve discrimination probabilities, even when compared with multiple-copy discrimination \cite{kechrimparis2024enhancingquantumstatediscrimination}.
-Though these results were shown in a purely discrete-variable setting, there exist demonstrations of this phenomenon in hybrid settings \cite{PhysRevLett.124.170502,Yin:2023aa}.
-These may allow one to offload complex non-Gaussian operations on the continuous-variable part of the system onto operations on an ancilla system, thereby leveraging the higher efficiency of homodyne detection while also claiming non-Gaussian advantages that typically come from lower-efficiency photon-number measurements.